Expurple/home.expurple.me/README.md

 For the comments to work, I also went through the [Giscus](https://giscus.app/) confuguration guide.
 It requires a public Github repository with [Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/about-discussions) enabled.
-It can be any (even empty) repository, although I chose to use this main repository with the website sources.
+It can be any (even empty) repository.
+But I've simply connected this main repository.

 ## Commenting on posts